tchajed/sys-verif-fa25/docs/assignments/setup.md

 git submodule update --init --recursive
 ```

-You now have a copy of the repo, with the `main` branch tracking your private repo, and with a remote `upstream` pointing to the class repo.
-You can now do something like `git fetch upstream` and `git merge upstream/main` to pull in new changes.
+You now have a copy of the repo, with the `main` branch tracking your private repo (using a remote called origin, as is typical in git), and with a second remote `upstream` pointing to the class repo.
+You can now do run `git fetch upstream` to get new commits from the `tchajed/sys-verif-fa24-proofs` repo, then `git merge upstream/main` to pull in new changes into your own repo.

 You don't actually have to call your repo sys-verif-fa24-proofs, but that's how I'll refer to it.
 If you accidentally forked the course repo, don't panic; you can just delete the fork and re-create it.